Learning Outcomes

 Preventing Money Laundering and Financial Crime

-Client accounts can be attractive targets for money launderers seeking to legitimise illicit funds by passing them through a regulated entity.
-Restricting client account use to transactions linked directly to legal services helps mitigate this risk and supports compliance with anti-money laundering legislation (eg Proceeds of Crime Act 2002, Money Laundering Regulations 2017).
+Client accounts can be attractive to money launderers seeking to legitimise illicit funds by passing them through a regulated entity.
+Restricting client account use to transactions linked directly to legal services helps mitigate this risk and supports compliance with anti-money laundering legislation (including the Proceeds of Crime Act 2002 and Money Laundering Regulations).
+The SRA warning notice stresses that limited retainers and execution-only escrow arrangements often reveal red flags; firms must understand the transaction and conduct appropriate checks before accepting funds.

 Avoiding Insolvency Complications